WQRC

-WQRC (99.9 FM; "99.9 The Q") is a radio station broadcasting a hot adult contemporary format.
+WQRC (99.9 FM; "99.9 The Q") is a radio station broadcasting an adult contemporary format.
 Licensed to Barnstable, Massachusetts, United States, the station serves the Cape Cod region.
-The station is currently owned by Sandab Communications Limited Partnership II, doing business as CCB Media (Cape Cod Broadcasting Media) and features programming from AP Radio & Westwood One.
+The station is owned by Sandab Communications Limited Partnership II, doing business as CCB Media (Cape Cod Broadcasting Media) and features programming from AP Radio and Westwood One.

 Programming

 99.9 The Q serves the adult population in the Cape Cod radio market, and has done so since 1970.
 The Q features hot adult contemporary music.
-The current air staff line-up includes Suzanne Tonaire, Cheryl Park, Rebecca Romo, plus weekend host Steve Marcus.
+The current air staff line-up includes Cheryl Park, and Steve Marcus.
 It is also an affiliate of “The Daly Download with Carson Daly”.
 Prior to 2014, the station was known for decades as "99.9 WQRC" before gradually phasing it out in favor of the current "99-9 The Q" branding.